tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 API, what its inputs and outputs are, its various versions, how services have evolved and so on.
 It can use the same functionality without any browser automations.
-The agent can focus on the specific services it needs, and avoid burning context from reading lengthy, inconclusive or outdated documentation about features it doesn't necessarily need.
-Furthermore, the truth is objective, what is defined in Protobuf files and there's no need for trial-and-error until the agent gets a 200 - OK.
+The agent can focus on the specific services it needs, and avoid burning context from reading lengthy documentation about features it doesn't need.
+Furthermore, the truth is objective; specs drift, documentation gets outdated, but what is defined in Protobuf files is what the server receives and sends back.
+There's no need for trial-and-error.

 As we're building new APIs that operate on higher abstraction layers, agents get all these new powers for ~free.
 For example, Fleet Management now supports a new pair of APIs for `Discovery` and `Instrumentation`.
 These allow onboarding services for telemetry using a slick and shiny UI in the [Instrumentation Hub](https://grafana.com/blog/instrumentation-hub-a-guided-scalable-way-to-roll-out-your-observability-coverage-without-losing-control/).
 I'm proud of that UI jazz, but you know what?
 You can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.

+### So what?

+I think this is an interesting lightweight alternative to MCPs.
+No special infrastructure, no MCP server to maintain, no need to write new tool definitions.
+The agent can discover what's available on demand.
+Pair it with the authentication you're likely already using, and you're off.

+This also works really well with ConnectRPC's approach of HTTP/JSON compatibility.
+Once the agents sketch out the API, they don't even need gRPC tooling, they can build payloads and hit curl for all subsequent calls.

+And if you want to build new skills/tools for your agents, you can do so with a much greater degree of confidence.

 ### Interested?
 Try it out!